pieroproietti/penguins-eggs/README.md

 ## calamares and krill
- Calamares and Krill are $${\color{red}powerful tools in the Eggs project [calamares](https://calamares.io), offering versatile installation options for Linux systems.
+ Calamares and Krill are powerful tools in the Eggs project [calamares](https://calamares.io), offering versatile installation options for Linux systems.
 The Eggs project was specifically designed to utilize Calamares as the default system installer, providing users with the flexibility to customize their installations using themes.
 However, Eggs goes beyond Calamares by introducing its own installer called Krill, which focuses on command-line interface (CLI) installations, particularly for server environments.

  Krill, like Calamares, adopts a CLI interface that closely resembles Calamares, ensuring a consistent user experience.
 Leveraging the same configuration files created by Eggs for Calamares, Krill maintains compatibility and allows for seamless transitions between desktop and server installations.
 By simply adding the flag during installation, Krill enables unattended installations, streamlining the process for system administrators.
 Fine-tuning installation parameters becomes effortless as the configuration values can be modified in the ```/etc/penguins-eggs.d/krill.yaml``` file, facilitating automated deployments.